dtfialho/my-website/posts/en/next-13.md

 }
 ```

-Well, it was a very quick post.
-For more details I leave the oficial post [link](https://nextjs.org/blog/next-13) in the Next blog.
+Well, it was a very quick post with only a few changes.
+For more details I leave the oficial post [link](https://nextjs.org/blog/next-13) in the Next blog that is a lot more complete.
 I hope you enjoyed and I see you later!